 The inability to resist the urge to do something this is potentially harmful to oneself or others can be indicative of the presence of an impulse control disorder.
 Some of the most common types of impulse control disorders include pyromania, intermittent explosive disorder, kleptomania, and compulsive sexual behavior.
 Those individuals with an impulse control disorder will usually feel a build-up of tension before engaging in the impulsive act and then feel a sense of relief once the act has been completed.
 However, those feelings of relief and satisfaction tend to be quickly replaced by guilt and remorse.
 Additionally, while impulse control disorders may serve to provide one with a sense of temporary relief, they tend to cause more problems in the long run, which is why receiving proper treatment in a timely manner is of the utmost importance.
-At Cross Creek Hospital, we recognize how disruptive impulse control disorders can be in an individual’s life and have designed a number of specialized treatment programs to meet each one of our patient’s unique needs.
+At Cross Creek Hospital, a hospital for impluse control disorder treatment in Austin, we recognize how disruptive impulse control disorders can be in an individual’s life and have designed a number of specialized treatment centers to meet each one of our patient’s unique needs.
 By seeking and receiving care at Cross Creek Hospital, those with an impulse control disorder can find relief from the disruption it has inflicted onto their lives.

 Helping a Loved One or Family Member Get Treatment